Bayesian inference on Cox regression models using catalytic prior distributions: Catalytic prior distributions for Cox models

 \subsection{Estimation utilizing synthetic data}

-In addition to the Cox catalytic prior on $\boldsymbol{\beta}$, we can construct a prior on both the coefficients and the baseline hazard function.
-This alternative construction will lead to an estimator for $\boldsymbol{\beta}$ that can be intuitively interpreted as estimation based on a combination of the weighted synthetic data and the actual observed data.
+In addition to the Cox catalytic prior on $\boldsymbol{\beta}$ defined in Section~\ref{sec:formulate}, we can construct a joint prior on both the coefficients $\boldsymbol{\beta}$ and the baseline hazard function $h_0(\cdot)$.
+This alternative construction will lead to an estimator for $\boldsymbol{\beta}$ that can be intuitively interpreted as an estimation method based on a combination of the actual observed data and the weighted synthetic data.

-In the context of a parametric model, the catalytic prior in Eq.~\eqref{Mcat} is defined as a down-weighted version of the likelihood based on synthetic data.
-As a result, the corresponding posterior can be regarded as a ``likelihood" based on a mixture of observed data (each with a weight of 1) and synthetic data (each with a weight of $\tau/M$).
+In the context of parametric modeling, the catalytic prior in Eq.~\eqref{Mcat} is defined as a down-weighted version of the likelihood based on synthetic data.
+As a result, the corresponding posterior can be regarded as a ``likelihood'' based on a mixture of observed data (each with weight 1) and synthetic data (each with weight $\tau/M$).
 This perspective on the posterior can be extended to the Cox model.
-As an analogy, we consider a ``posterior distribution" $\tilde{L}$ on both $\boldsymbol{\beta}$ and $h(\cdot)$ whose density (w.r.t. some base measure) can be expressed as the following weighted likelihood function:
+As an analogy, we consider a ``posterior distribution'' $\tilde{L}$ on both $\boldsymbol{\beta}$ and $h_0(\cdot)$ whose density (w.r.t. some base measure) can be expressed as the following weighted likelihood function: